lriuui0x0/SCED_Localization/README.md

 ### Translation directory

 Some cards don't have direct entries on ArkhamDB, e.g. taboo cards, so we include their translation data in the `translations` folder.
 Each card will be assigned a special id.
 For taboo cards, the id will be the card id of the non-taboo version suffixed with `-t`.

+If you want to perform any language dependent transformation on generated text, you can add a `transform.py` file and declare the corresponding [transformation functions](https://github.com/lriuui0x0/SCED_Localization/blob/master/translations/zh/transform_CN.py).
+You will likely need to declare an entry for `transform_victory` at least.

 ### Dropbox access token